neurodebian/neurodebian/sphinx/faq.rst

     This is because your APT installation initially does not know the GPG key that is used to sign the release files of this repository.
 It is easy to make APT happy again.
-The simplest way is to install the ``neurodebian-keyring`` package that is available from the NeuroDebian repository.
+The simplest way is to install the ``neurodebian-archive-keyring`` package that is available from the NeuroDebian repository.
 Alternatively:

     1. Get the key.
 Either download the `repository key from here